Program on Science, Technology and Society at Harvard|

 The Program on Science, Technology and Society at Harvard sponsors a small number of stipendary and non-stipendary fellowships each year at the Kennedy School of Government who conduct research and receive advanced training in Science and Technology Studies.
 For more information on the Fellows Program, click here.
 For information on current Fellows, see the links on the left.
 Below are a list of the past Fellows with the program and a brief description of their backgrounds and interests, with links to more detailed pages containing more detailed information as well as a list of their most recent publications.
 Some of the information below may be out of date; to update their information, former Fellows should e-mail the site administrator.

 Gabriele Abels is a Jean Monnet Professor of comparative politics and European integration.
+She was a visiting fellow at the program on Science, Technology, and Society at the Kennedy School of Government in 2012.
 She was a doctoral fellow at the Science Centre Berlin (WZB) and received her Ph.D.
 (Dr. phil.) in political science from the University of Essen in 1999.
 In 2001 she joined the Institute of Science and Technology Studies (IWT) at Bielefeld University, Germany, and finished her professoral thesis (Habilitation) in 2006.
 In 2007 she became a full professor at the Institute of Political Science at the University of Tuebingen, Germany.
 Her approach to STS combines “classical” questions derived from political science with sociological perspectives.

 Ellen Bales is a Post-Doctoral Fellow at the Program on Science, Technology & Society at the Harvard Kennedy School.
 She received her Ph.D. from the History Department at the University of California, Berkeley where her major field was history of science.
 She is currently working on a project on the Supreme Court's 1993 Daubert decision and its subsequent impact on science and law.

-Rachel Biderman represents the World Resources Institute in Brazil.
+Rachel Biderman represents the World Resources Institute in Braziland was a visiting fellow at the Harvard STS Program in 2009.
 She has been the vice-coordinator and researcher at the Center for Sustainability Studies at the Business Administration School of Fundação Getulio Vargas in São Paulo, Brazil (FGV), and was a professor at FGV MBA on the Management of Sustainability and a Ph.D. student at the Public Administration Department of the Business Administration School of FGV.
 She holds two masters degrees: one in Environmental Sciences (MSc), from Universidade de São Paulo (1999), and the other in International Legal Studies, from the American University Washington College of Law, D.C.(1992).
 She holds a Law Degree from Universidade de São Paulo (1990).

-Anders Blok is currently a PhD Fellow at the Department of Sociology, Copenhagen University.
+Anders Blok is currently a Associate Professor at the Department of Sociology, Copenhagen University.
+He was a Visting Fellow with the Program on Science, Technology & Society (STS) at the Harvard Kennedy School of Government in 2008-2009.
 He has previously worked at the Danish National Environmental Research Institute (2004-5), and from 2005-2007, he was research student at Tohoku University in Sendai, Japan, on a grant from the Japanese Ministry of Science, Technology and Education (Monbukagakusho).
 Combining an interest in STS with a background in socio-political theory and environmental sociology, his research focuses on the knowledge politics of science in global processes of environmental governance.
 Theoretically and empirically, it attempts to examine how knowledge claims are authorised, negotiated, stabilized, or contested in situated instances of global nature, using an ethnographic case study methodology.
 In particular, Anders has written extensively on the knowledge politics of the long-standing conflicts surrounding Japanese whaling.
 Alongside his PhD thesis, he is currently finishing a critical introductory book (in Danish) on the work of leading STS theorist, Bruno Latour.